0xdstn/feeds/README.md

 % 0 * * * * cd /var/www/html/feeds && ./scrape.py >/dev/null 2>&1
 ```

-The cron job takes any URL that hasn't been scraped in `data.txt`, pulls the title and the contents for it via web scraping, updates `data.txt` with the title, and generates an HTML file of the contents in the `articles` directory.
+The cron job loops through and pulls the feeds in `feeds.txt`, adds it to the list in `data.txt`, and generates an HTML file of the contents in the `articles` directory.

 ## Usage